jamietre/iter8/README.md

 ## Usage

-Wrap any iterable object with `iter(..)` and then use familiar `Array` and linq methods.
+Wrap any iterable object with `iter(..)` and then use familiar `Array` methods for transformation.
+Some new transformation and traversal methods are also added, like `groupBy` and `flatten`.
 All evaluation is performed only when actual data is exposed via methods that return data, and it's all performed via iteration.

 ```Javascript
 // someArray = [{active, id}]